Write a GraphQL API with Ballerina

 • Each resource method in this service represents a field of the GraphQL object type.
 The return type of the resource method is the type of the field.

 • The resource methods returning isoCode and the country have the return type string, which means these fields cannot be null in the GraphQL response.
-In other words, these fields have NON_NULL types.
-(In GraphQL, these are represented by the exclamation mark !.
+In GraphQL terms, these are NON_NULL types that are represented by the exclamation mark !.
 E.g., String!).
 However, the resource methods returning numbers can return null values.
 Therefore, the type of fields represented by those resource methods is nullable.

 Create the service

 Now, you are all set to write the GraphQL service.
-To write the service, add the code below to the service.bal file.
+To write the service, add the code below to the top of the service.bal file.

 Copy